-Section 3.01.
+- Section 3.01.
 Your Consent.
-By providing Prescryptive your wireless phone number, you expressly consent to Prescryptive calling you at this phone number, in person or through an automated system.
-You certify that you provided Prescryptive your own information and give permission to be contacted at the email address and/or phone number provided by autodialed calls/text messages and/or pre-recorded messages, regardless of your status on any State or Federal Do Not Call list.
-You understand consent is not a condition of purchase.
+By providing Prescryptive your email address and/or wireless phone number, you expressly consent to Prescryptive contacting you at the email address and/or phone number you provided, in person or through an automated system.
+You certify that you provided Prescryptive your own information and you give your express permission to be contacted at the email address and/or phone number that you provided by autodialed calls/text messages and/or pre-recorded messages, regardless of your status on any State or Federal Do Not Call list.
+You understand that providing your consent is not a condition of purchase.
 However, withholding or revoking your consent may prevent Prescryptive from effectively providing you access to, or supporting your use of, the Services that rely on contacting you using your email or phone number.
 Messaging and data rates may apply from your mobile carrier.

 ARTICLE 7 – REPRESENTATIONS, WARRANTIES, EXCLUSIVE REMEDIES AND DISCLAIMERS

-Section 7.01.
+- Section 7.01.
 Warranty of Free or Trial Services.
 NOTWITHSTANDING ANYTHING TO CONTRARY UNDER THIS AGREEMENT OR APPLICABLE ADDENDA, AMENDMENT OR SERVICE AGREEMENT, ANY SERVICES PROVIDED FOR FREE OR UNDER A FREE TRIAL ARE PROVIDED “AS-IS” WITHOUT ANY WARRANTY AND PRESCRYPTIVE SHALL HAVE NO INDEMNIFICATION OBLIGATIONS NOR LIABILITY OF ANY TYPE WITH RESPECT TO THE SERVICES AT ANY TIME UNLESS SUCH EXCLUSION OF LIABILITY IS NOT ENFORCEABLE UNDER APPLICABLE LAW IN WHICH CASE PRESCRYPTIVE’S LIABILITY WITH RESECT TO THE SERVICES PROVIDED DURING THE FREE OR TRAIL PERIOD SHALL NOT EXCEED $1,000.00.
-WITHOUT LIMITING THE FOREGOING, PRESCRYPTIVE AND ITS AFFILIATES AND ITS LICENSORS DO NOT REPRESENT OR WARRANT TO CUSTOMER THAT: (A) CUSTOMER’S USE OF THE SERVICES DURING THE FREE TRIAL PERIOD WILL MEET CUSTOMER’S REQUIREMENTS, (B) CUSTOMER’S USE OF THE SERVICES DURING THE FREE TRIAL PERIOD WILL BE UNINTERRUPTED, TIMELY, SECURE OR FREE FROM ERROR, AND (C) USAGE DATA PROVIDED DURING THE FREE TRIAL PERIOD WILL BE ACCURATE.
-NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, CUSTOMER SHALL BE FULLY LIABLE UNDER THIS AGREEMENT TO PRESCRYPTVE AND ITS AFFILIATES FOR ANY DAMAGES ARISING OUT OF CUSTOMER’S USE OF THE SERVICES DURING THE FREE TRIAL PERIOD, ANY BREACH BY CUSTOMER OF THIS AGREEMENT AND ANY OF CUSTOMER’S INDEMNIFICATION OBLIGATIONS HEREUNDER.
+WITHOUT LIMITING THE FOREGOING, PRESCRYPTIVE AND ITS AFFILIATES AND ITS LICENSORS DO NOT REPRESENT OR WARRANT TO CUSTOMER THAT: (A) THE USE OF THE SERVICES PROVIDED FOR FREE OR DURING A FREE TRIAL PERIOD WILL MEET CUSTOMER’S REQUIREMENTS, (B) USE OF THE FREE SERVICES OR THE USE OF SERVICES DURING THE FREE TRIAL PERIOD WILL BE UNINTERRUPTED, TIMELY, SECURE OR FREE FROM ERROR, AND (C) USAGE DATA PROVIDED DURING ANY FREE USE OF THE SERVICES WILL BE ACCURATE.
+NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, CUSTOMER SHALL BE FULLY LIABLE UNDER THIS AGREEMENT TO PRESCRYPTVE AND ITS AFFILIATES FOR ANY DAMAGES ARISING OUT OF CUSTOMER’S USE OF FREE SERVICES OR DURING THE FREE TRIAL PERIOD, ANY BREACH BY SUCH CUSTOMER OF THIS AGREEMENT AND ANY OF SUCH CUSTOMER’S INDEMNIFICATION OBLIGATIONS HEREUNDER.

 ARTICLE 9 – DISPUTE RESOLUTION

-Section 11.02.
-Notices You agree that Prescryptive may provide you with information and notices about the Services electronically, including via email, through a portal for Service administration, or through a web site identified by Prescryptive.
+- Section 11.02.
+Notices.
+You agree that Prescryptive may provide you with information and notices about the Services electronically, including via email, through a portal for Service administration, or through a web site identified by Prescryptive.
 Notice is given as of the date it is made available by Prescryptive.
-Any other notice required or permitted shall be given in accordance with the applicable Customer Agreement.
+Any other notice required or permitted shall be given in accordance with any applicable Customer Agreement.